-Revaluation reserve comprises the cumulative net change in the fair value of land and buildings.
+Revaluation reserve comprises the cumulative net change in the fair value of land and buildings and Vassiliko port.
 When revalued land or buildings are sold, the portion of the revaluation reserve that relates to that asset, and that is effectively realised, is transferred directly to retained earnings.